ekanite/ekanite/README.md

 ## Diagnostics
 Basic statistics and diagnostics are available.
 Visit `http://localhost:9951/debug/vars` to retrieve this information.
 The host and port can be changed via the `-diag` command-line option.

-## Reporting
-Ekanite reports a small amount anonymous data to [Loggly](http://www.loggly.com), each time it is launched.
-This data is just the host operating system and system architecture and is only used to track the number of Ekanite deployments.
-Reporting can be disabled by passing `-noreport=true` to Ekanite at launch time.

 ## Project Status
 The project is actively developed and is early stage software -- contributions in the form of bug reports and pull requests are welcome.
 Much work remains around performance and scaling, and you can check out [the issues](https://github.com/ekanite/ekanite/issues) for more details.